-12.5 IT helpdesk
+13.5 IT helpdesk

-IT support is provided by an external service provider.
 If you have a problem with either your computer equipment or mobile phone please send an email to IT.Helpdesk@hills-group.co.uk.
 You will receive an e-mail response to confirm your request has been logged and you will be provided with a helpdesk reference number.
 This number is unique to your helpdesk request and will allow you to follow it up through to resolution.